 Miss Younkin appeared to improve following her admission to the [Somerset] hospital and on Thursday morning when one of her younger sisters called on the telephone she was told that Margaret had passed a comfortable night and that she would be safe in attending school.
 A few minutes later Mr. Younkin received a telephone call from the hospital advising him that his daughter was in a dying condition, having taken a sudden change.
 Before Mr. Younkin reached the hospital, distant three or four blocks from his home, he was intercepted on the street by a messenger who told him that his daughter had passed away.

 Emery spent seven long years as a widower.
-At the age of 46, he then married his second wife, 48-year-old Elsie Zufall (1879-1961) on April 15, 1927.
+At the age of 46, on April 15, 1927, he married his second wife, 48-year-old Elsie Eleanor Zufall (1879-1961).
 She was the daughter of John and Rebecca (Houpt) Zufall of Somerset, PA.

 Each Christmas, Emery received a crate of apples from his cousin Alfred Arthur Younkin, who owned an orchard in the lush growing valley of Wenatchee, WA.